LIZELUAN/Redcap-Statistics/README.md

    ./redcap_SD.R [logging_file] [year-month]
    ```

-   The example can be seen in the file  `run.sh`.
+   The example can be seen in the file  `example_run.sh`.

  __*3. Output*__
    The output file is an xlsx file containing the statistical information.